 Do we get to ride the horses?

-No. Our program at Tailwinds Therapy follows the EAGALA model and adheres to a ground-based program.
+Our program at Tailwinds Therapy follows the EAGALA model and adheres to a ground-based program for most sessions.
 The focus on the ground allows for a greater level of connection within the relationship with the horse and the opportunity for clients to gain a greater depth of understanding through the metaphors developed in session.